scarcekoi/Catppuccin-Palettes/README.md

 ### PNG
 - **Description:** A PNG image showing the Catppuccin colour palette as a visual reference.
 It includes all the colours arranged in an easy-to-view format.
 - **Usage:** Use the PNG file as a reference for the Catppuccin colours when creating artwork or web designs.

+### SVG
+- **Description:** The `.svg` file format is a scalable vector graphic format that uses XML to describe two-dimensional vector graphics.
+It is widely supported across web browsers and graphic design software, making it an ideal choice for high-quality, scalable designs.
+- **Usage:** Use the `.svg` file as a scalable vector graphic in web design, digital illustrations, or any application that supports vector graphics.
+You can easily scale the image without loss of quality, making it perfect for responsive designs.